jianhuig/fairmetrics/paper.Rmd

 # Evaluating Fairness Criteria

 The {fairmetrics} package requires that a model has been trained and validated with data that has been split appropriately.
-The primary required input is a data frame or tibble which containing the model predictions, true outcomes, and protected attributes. \ref{workflow} shows the workflow for using {fairmetrics}.
+The primary required input is a data frame or tibble which containing the model predictions, true outcomes, and protected attributes. \hyperref[workflow]{Figure ~\ref*{workflow}}
+ shows the workflow for using {fairmetrics}.
 It is possible to evaluate a model for a specific or multiple group fairness metrics.

 ![Workflow for using {fairmetrics} to evaluate model fairness across multiple criteria. \label{workflow}](fairmetrics-workflow.png)